bcmichael/RNMR-Docs/docs/command/full_command.md

 SFT       | Buffer scale factor | 1.0

 If the processing buffer is currently visible, `GENCS` always updates the display upon completion.
+## GENPWDR
+Generate complex powder pattern

+Format: `GENPWDR` freq phase sw fctr

+Defaults: 1.0 0.0 current 1.0

+Prerequisites: Time domain data in processing buffer (TIME)

+Description:
+`GENPWDR` generates a complex time domain signal corresponding to a powder pattern.
+This signal has unit amplitude and replaces any data currently in the visible processing buffer (buffer 1).
+The parameter freq sets the width of the powder pattern in the current frequency units.
+If freq is omitted RNMR will prompt for it with a default of 1.
+The parameter phase controls the phase of the generated signal.
+If phase is omitted RNMR will not prompt for it and will use a phase of 0.
+THe parameter sw is the sweep width in the current frequency units and determines the time per point of the generated signal.
+If sw is omitted RNMR will not prompt for it and will use the current buffer sweep width.
+Legal values for sw are real numbers strictly greater than zero.
+If a valid value of sw is entered, RNMR resets the sweep width of the visible processing buffer to sw.
+The parameter fctr is a factor controlling the number of orientations that are considered when generating the signal.
+The number of orientations is equal to 3*freq*dstep*1e-3*fctr*size or 1 whichever is larger.
+Values of fctr must be between 0.5 and 2.0 inclusive.
 ## GM
 Gaussian multiply FID